Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 It ensures that privacy isn't sacrificed for functionality; instead, it enhances the user experience by providing both security and convenience.

-For example, when designing a mobile app, adhering to this principle means that data encryption and privacy features are not tacked on later but are fundamental aspects of the app's structure.
+For example, in mobile app design ,adhering to this principle means that data encryption and privacy features are not tacked on later but are fundamental aspects of the app's structure.

 This approach not only helps prevent data breaches but also builds user trust, as individuals can rely on the product to protect their personal information.

 In the same IDC report, 40% of citizens surveyed stated that they want their privacy to be better protected when accessing digital public services.
-Governments must focus on offering digital services that will put the citizens first right from the start.
+Governments must focus on offering digital services that will put the citizens first right from the start and help rebuild their trust.

 The fourth principle: Full functionality